 Startup programs strain the system’s memory and cause high disk utilization.
 While you would want to launch many programs at startup, it usually isn’t a choice because many applications including popular ones are scripted to launch at startup.

 Free Startup Manager software for Windows 10

-You can disable the option for these programs to launch at startup using the Task Manager but that isn’t the most comfortable method to manage startup programs.
+You can disable the startup programs using the Task Manager but that isn’t the most comfortable method to manage startup programs.
 Furthermore, there are more ways of handling startup programs than completely disabling them.

 You can try the following free Startup Manager software programs:

 - MSConfig Cleanup Tool